saint11/DeadWeight/source/index.md

 Characters can help each other with a task, if they choose to do so.
 The player must explain how their character is helping the other in a way that makes sense for the action.
 The **GM** and the rest of the table must agree that the situation is plausible.
 This must be announced before the dice are rolled.

 A character can only receive the help from one other character, unless the **GM** specifies otherwise.
 The helping character should roll one dice, that dice will contribute the main roll.
-If the helping character has a **proficiency** on that attribute they can use it to reroll that dice, but the character performing the main roll may not use proficiency on that dice.
+If the helping character has a **proficiency** on that attribute they can use it to reroll that dice.
+The character performing the main roll may change that dice in any way.

 Note that any **fatigue** generated by that dice should be received by the helping character only.